omgnetwork/elixir-omg/apps/omg_watcher/README.md

         alter user omisego_dev with encrypted password 'omisego_dev';
         ALTER USER omisego_dev CREATEDB;

+1. Go to the directory with the Watcher app

+        cd apps/omg_watcher

 1. Copy the configuration file used by the Child chain server to `~/config_watcher.exs`

         cp ~/config.exs ~/config_watcher.exs